 - Progressive Retinal Atrophy (PRA)

-As with any breed, if you think the Whippet is the right dog for you, be sure to do plenty of research before adopting one.
-Talk to other Whippet owners, reputable Whippet breeders, and Whippet rescue groups to learn more.
+As with any breed, if you think the whippet is the right dog for you, be sure to do plenty of research before adopting one.
+Talk to other whippet owners, reputable breeders, and rescue groups to learn more.